How much should you contribute to your 401(k)?

 While your 401(k) can and should be a key part of your retirement savings, it likely won’t be the only component.
 To further progress toward your savings goals, you may also want to contribute to other accounts, including:

-- Health savings account (HSA): If you're covered under a high-deductible health plan (HDHP), you can generally contribute to an HSA, which has triple tax advantages: Your contributions are made with pretax dollars, reducing your taxable income for the year; your earnings grow tax free; and your withdrawals are tax free, provided the money is used for qualified medical expenses.
+- Health savings account (HSA): If you're covered under a high-deductible health plan (HDHP), you can generally contribute to an HSA, which has triple tax advantages: Your contributions are made with pretax dollars, reducing your taxable income for the year; your earnings grow tax free; and your withdrawals are tax-free, provided the money is used for qualified medical expenses.
 Additionally, the money in your HSA can be carried over from year to year — you aren’t obligated to “use it or lose it.”
 Thus, the money could ultimately be used to help pay for qualified health care expenses in retirement — and these costs typically make up a significant portion of your spending needs as a retiree.

-- Individual retirement account (IRA): Unlike a 401(k), an IRA isn’t tied to your employer — you can open an IRA any time through a bank, brokerage or another financial institution.
+- Individual retirement account (IRA): Unlike a 401(k), an IRA isn’t tied to your employer — you can open an IRA at any time through a bank, brokerage firm or another financial institution.
 As a result, an IRA provides a tax-advantaged way to save for retirement if you don’t have access to a plan through your employer.
 However, even with a 401(k), an IRA can be beneficial.
 There are two types of IRAs — traditional IRAs and Roth IRAs.
 Each may offer you access to products and features that aren’t available in your 401(k).
 And since you can contribute up to the annual limits for both your 401(k) and IRA, an IRA lets you save even more for retirement than your 401(k) alone.
 A financial advisor can help you determine how to use these accounts together to maximize your retirement savings throughout your working years.

 Ramp up your retirement savings